Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 Salary Potential for Arts and Design

 According to the Bureau of Labor Statistics, a bachelor’s degree in an Art and Design field can lead to an annual income of anywhere between $45,000 to $81,000.
-There seems to be more money made if a computer is involved in the career path – not surprising, as some of the fastest-growing design careers are Game and Software development, UI/UX web design, and Mobile App design.
-These careers are hard to report salaries on since they are relatively new and lacking in data; for example, some statistics show User Designers making a median of $72,000 annually, while others report around $90,000.
-Keep in mind, often in tech fields, salaries depend on where one chooses to live regionally.
+There seems to be more money made if a computer is involved in the career path.
+This isn’t surprising.
+Some of the fastest-growing design careers are Game and Software development, UI/UX web design, and Mobile App design.
+These careers are hard to report salaries on since they are relatively new and lacking in data.
+For example, some statistics show User Designers making a median of $72,000 annually.
+Others report around $90,000.
+Keep in mind, often in tech fields, salaries depend on where you choose to live regionally.

 Although most people mistakenly relate artists to a poor living, art jobs that pay over 100k are readily available.
-Design salary figures are particularly impressive with a high projected growth rate for the next five to ten years.
-Plus, the availability of jobs within the design industry is expected to grow by as much as 10 percent through 2028.
+Design salary figures are particularly impressive with a high projected growth rate for the next five to 10 years.
+Plus, the availability of jobs in the design industry is expected to grow by as much as 10 percent through 2028.

 Game designers and animators earn a salary that exceeds $72,000 per year.
 An added bonus for these positions is the potential for extra compensation.
 Designers and animators of games and media with high sales figures will often be awarded bonuses for their work.